-DPR constructed the new Digital Arts Building at University of California, Santa Cruz, which included an approximately 24,000 sq. ft. of office space, conference rooms, studio, research and teaching space.
+DPR constructed the new Digital Arts Building at University of California, Santa Cruz, which included approximately 24,000 sq. ft. of office space, conference rooms, studio, research and teaching space.
 The showcase space is the media lab, a two-story flex space that can be used for a variety of purposes.

 The interior of the building is full of exposed concrete, ductwork and piping.
-The MEP coordination had to be perfect to ensure that these elements be aesthetically pleasing.
+The MEP coordination had to be perfect to ensure that these elements would be aesthetically pleasing.
 The flex space sits on a raised floor and is designed with acoustics in mind.

 - Quantity Take-off

 Though the project did not seek LEED® certification, green elements of this project included plentiful natural light, sunshades, operable windows and cedar exterior.